zkwalt/defocus-blur-detection/README.md

 # defocus-blur-detection
-save the iterative refined reults for our proposed method of defocus blur detection results in detection_results file. if your needs more codes for our proposed method, please call me.
+save the iterative refined reults for our proposed method of defocus blur detection results in detection_results file. if your needs more codes for our proposed method, please leave a message for me.